TIBCOSoftware/snappydata/docs/quickstart/snappydataquick_start.md

 Further, you can distribute the data among the servers in the cluster.
 This ensures that each server carries almost equal data.
 To balance the data equally on the servers, do the following:

-1. Go to SnappyData home directory.</br>`cd <snappydata_install_dir>`
+1. Go to TIBCO ComputeDB home directory.</br>`cd <TIBCO ComputeDB_install_dir>`
-2. [Connect to snappy shell](#connectsnappyshell) and obtain the jdbc client connection.
+2. [Connect to Snappy Shell](#connectsnappyshell) and obtain the jdbc client connection.
 3. Run the rebalance command.</br> `call sys.rebalance_all_buckets();`
-4. On SnappyData Pulse UI, check the Heap Memory Used/Total column for the servers.
+4. On TIBCO ComputeDB Monitoring UI, check the Heap Memory Used/Total column for the servers.
 You will notice that before rebalancing the data, there was an unequal distribution of the memory usage and after running the rebalance command, the data is distributed equally among both the servers.

 	**Before Rebalance**